ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Java Reborn: How Spring Boot 4 + Project Leyden Delivers Go-Level Performance in 2026  - <a href="https://meetcyber.net/java-reborn-how-spring-boot-4-project-leyden-delivers-go-level-performance-in-2026-8e30606772a3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jaytech`**

+<blockquote>From slow startups to lightning-fast native apps-Spring Boot enters the cloud-native fast lane
+Continue reading on MeetCyber »</blockquote>

+<h3>2.
+7 JavaScript Projects You Can Build Today That Will Impress Any Recruiter - <a href="https://medium.com/codetodeploy/7-javascript-projects-you-can-build-today-that-will-impress-any-recruiter-26175f20e8b8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Asim Nasir`**

+<blockquote>Zero fluff, real output your portfolio will instantly look senior-level.
+Continue reading on CodeToDeploy »</blockquote>

+<h3>3.
 Preflight Checks — Teaching Your API Hook to Think Before It Fires - <a href="https://medium.com/@shakambharPujari/preflight-checks-teaching-your-api-hook-to-think-before-it-fires-492305b05a8b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `LevelUpJs`**

 <blockquote>Adding conditional execution guards to usePromise, with full source code
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 Become a Java Expert Faster: 15 Tips | Explain By Best Java Classes - <a href="https://medium.com/@skillsitacademyfaculty/become-a-java-expert-faster-15-tips-explain-by-best-java-classes-475520dc31d2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `skillsitacademy faculty`**

 <blockquote>Becoming a Java expert is not just about learning syntax or completing a course.
 It is about building strong fundamentals, writing…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 How to Start Coding with Java (Even if You’re Non-IT) - <a href="https://medium.com/@mindcodersindore/how-to-start-coding-with-java-even-if-youre-non-it-d78be695bdc9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mind Coders`**

 <blockquote>Starting coding may feel difficult, especially if you are from a non-IT background.
  But the good news is — anyone can learn coding with… Continue reading on Medium »</blockquote>

-<h3>4.
-Low-Code Is No Longer a Shortcut — It’s Becoming the Standard - <a href="https://medium.com/@vishal.p_95435/low-code-is-no-longer-a-shortcut-its-becoming-the-standard-2a0a1c52fa99?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishal P`**

-<blockquote>For years, low-code tools were seen as limited.
-Continue reading on Medium »</blockquote>

 <br/>